Religion in Costa Rica: History

-The breaking of the status quo of the to that point monolithic Liberal State started with the resurgence of the first left-wing workers’ organization, many of them inspired by the Catholic social teaching.
+The breaking of the status quo of the to that point monolithic Liberal State started with the resurgence of the first left-wing workers' organization, many of them inspired by the Catholic social teaching.
 Costa Rica's first left-wing party, the Reformist Party was founded by priest Jorge Volio.
 Costa Rica's first labor union the Costa Rican Confederation of Workers "Rerum Novarum" was also Catholic and Christian socialist ideas influenced future president Rafael Ángel Calderón Guardia while he studied medicine in Belgium.
 Calderón in alliance with the Catholic Church (which included the taking back of many secularist laws including the authorization to form private religious schools) and the Communist Party of Costa Rica lead the social reformation known as the Social Guarantees and the new Reform State.

 The Calderón Guardia administration in 1940 was more friendly toward Jews, especially after the war declaration on the Axis powers, nevertheless this also included the persecution of Germans, Italians and Japanese in Costa Rica who turn massively into the anti-Calderonista opposition.
-Calderon's successor Teodoro Picado Michalski (1944–1948) took back most of the anti-Semitic legislation and was also friendly toward the Jewish community, particularly because he was the son of a Polish immigrant.
+Calderon's successor Teodoro Picado Michalski (1944–1948) took back most of the antisemitic legislation and was also friendly toward the Jewish community, particularly because he was the son of a Polish immigrant.
 After the 1948 civil war with the victory of Ulate Blanco's supporters, the San José synagogue was attacked, as Jews were seen as pro-Calderón, however war caudillo José Figueres Ferrer (himself an agnostic) promised not to tolerate any anti-Jewish actions.
 During Figueres’ government the racial segregation that affected Blacks and Asians who could not vote, hold certain jobs, or get out of certain areas, was abolished thanks, among other things, to the "Curling Law" named after its author and also first Black Costa Rican deputy Alex Curling Delisser.

 The Costa Rican religious diversity also expanded during late 20th and early 21st century with the arrival of alternative and new religious movements which included the Hare Krishna, Tibetan Buddhism, Baháʼí, Wicca, Neo-Druidism and Ásatrú faiths.
 In the early 21st century, the first groups of Luciferian set in the country with public activities and conferences including the Greater Church of Lucifer.